Pwn2Own 2021 Vancouver: My Solo Hypervisor Escape Breakthrough

 Exploit executed by Abdul Aziz Hariri, Pwn2Own operations lead

-• The exploit was fully functional and achieved its intended impact of executing my shellcode on the host MacOS system. • It worked by breaking hypervisor isolation to pivot from inside of an up-to-date Parallels virtual machine to the Parallels hypervisor process on the host. • The vulnerability which I used, while internally known to Parallels, was unpatched and undisclosed at the time of the contest. • The contest organizers applied the label “partial win”—not due to technical failure, but because of a rule which penalized exploits if the vendor was privately aware of the security issue.
+• The exploit was fully functional and achieved its intended impact of executing my shellcode on the host MacOS system. • It worked by breaking hypervisor isolation to pivot from inside of an up-to-date Parallels virtual machine to the Parallels hypervisor process on the host. • The vulnerability which I used, while internally known to Parallels, was unpatched and undisclosed at the time of the contest. • The contest organizers applied the label “partial win” because of the contest rule which penalized exploits if the vendor was privately aware of the security issue.

 This event marked the first ever female participation in the 17-year history of Pwn2Own, and the first technically complete 0-day VM escape by a woman on record.

 In the field where female technical presence remains a rarity and everybody is campaigning to "get more women into it", I came in and showed my work.
 Not to prove anything — but as a side effect of being myself.
-Not as an emerging trend — but as a presence in the void.
-That presence is now sealed into the timeline: visible, undeniable, and earned without compromise.
-And I am proud of establishing a clean historical precedent, as well as of my technical accomplishments that it stands upon.
+Not as an emerging trend — as a break-through.
+That presence is now imprinted into the timeline: visible, undeniable, and earned without compromise.

 I’m releasing the exploit source code here: Exploit source code

-And the full technical walkthrough (recorded live on ZDE livestream) here: Technical walkthrough video
+And the full technical walkthrough video: Technical walkthrough video Slides